-9.43 Pursuant to item 3(h) of Appendix 9C, listed corporations are required to set out in their annual report the particulars of the directors including the list of convictions for offences within the past 10 years other than traffic offences, if any.
+9.43 Pursuant to items (3)(h), (4)(h) and (4A)(g) of Appendix 9C, listed corporations are required to set out in their annual report the particulars of the directors, chief executive and key senior management respectively including the list of convictions for offences within the past 5 years other than traffic offences, if any.
 What is regarded as "convicted of an offence"?